2011 Goderich tornado

-Antecedent conditions
+Meteorological synopsis

 There was little hint of what was to come that day as far as severe weather was concerned.
 Both Environment Canada in Toronto and the Storm Prediction Center in Oklahoma outlined the risk for non-severe thunderstorms that day across the lower Great Lakes.
 Lapse rates yielded limited instability for severe weather, with a secondary cold front acting as a trigger.
 Given the much colder air aloft (freezing levels near 700 hPa) coupled with surface heating there was the risk for small hail and gusty outflow winds, which was also mentioned.
 Though some upper-level wind field parameters were sufficient for tornadic activity, they were marginal at best when coupled with the synoptic pattern at hand (a highly atypical pattern compared to previous major tornado events in the lower Great Lakes region).
 Goderich is also located in the "lake shadow" of Lake Huron, which is much less likely to be hit by tornadoes than other parts of Southwestern Ontario where lake convergence fronts collide.

 By 11:00 am that morning, showers and thunderstorms began to develop over southwestern Ontario.
 Initially they were weak, but began to intensify in some localized areas.
 Hail and heavy rain came down with a line of storms tracking from northwest of Kitchener toward the Brampton area early that afternoon.
 There were reports of localized flooding and marginally damaging wind gusts associated with these storms.
 A brief tornado was also reported in Gananoque at 12:45 pm.
 Later confirmed as an F1, this tornado caused minor damage in an area 1.5 kilometres long and 60 metres wide.
 Environment Canada issued a severe thunderstorm watch for most of southern Ontario as a result.
 The town of Goderich and surrounding areas of Huron County were included.

 At around the same time, an intense thunderstorm had developed over northern Michigan in Alcona County.
 Hail of up to two inches in diameter was reported to the National Weather Service and a velocity couplet appeared on Doppler weather radar at around 1:30 pm.
 A tornado warning was subsequently issued, but the storm moved out over the relatively warm waters of Lake Huron shortly after.
 It weakened for a time, but began to intensify once again as it crossed the border into Canada by 3:00 pm.
 Strong rotation began to develop on the southwest side of this thunderstorm as resolved by velocity images on the Exeter, Ontario radar, and a textbook-style hook echo soon appeared on reflectivity images too (see image to left).
 With the powerful storm closing in on Goderich from the northwest at approximately 75 km/h, Environment Canada issued a tornado warning at 3:48 pm.
 The meteorologists estimated the storm would make landfall there in approximately ten minutes.

-Later on that day after this tornado, an EF2 tornado was also confirmed in western New York, near Conquest.
+Later on that day after this tornado, an EF2 tornado was confirmed in western New York, near Conquest.
+An EF1 tornado also occurred in Grafton County, New Hampshire.